-Are you a man with advanced or metastatic prostate cancer?
-Unbeknownst to you, you may have already benefitted from treatments that are the results of the kinds of clinical trials that bring new and innovative treatments to market for patients.
-Now, a new project believes every man should have the opportunity to help other patients, by contributing to a metastatic prostate cancer research study.
-The increased availability of genetic sequencing and internet-based communication has made it easy for any man to be a citizen scientist.
+A new project believes every man should have the opportunity to help other patients, by contributing to a metastatic prostate cancer research study.
+The increased availability of genetic sequencing and internet-based communication has made it easy to be a citizen scientist.

 This new research project will use the collected genetic sample of men with advanced or metastatic prostate cancer to create the most comprehensive database of men with this disease.
 The information will be shared with the National Institutes of Health (NIH) and the community of prostate cancer researchers for other genomic and molecular studies to help understand the disease and accelerate development of important new therapies for the men with advance disease, for whom speed of drug development is most critical.